2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 4. Jabari Parker (Restricted)

-It's easy to read Jabari Parker's stat sheet as evidence the former No. 2 pick should be a no-doubt keeper for the Milwaukee Bucks.
-He's 23 years old, a 49 percent career shooter and a contributor of 20.6 points per 36 minutes over the past two seasons.
+It's easy to interpret Jabari Parker's stat sheet as evidence the former No. 2 pick should be a no-doubt keeper for the Milwaukee Bucks.
+He's 23 years old, a 49.0 percent career shooter and a contributor of 20.6 points per 36 minutes over the past two seasons.

 That might explain why we aren't hearing much about his free agency, save for the Kings reportedly calling off their pursuit, per Schultz.
-But one would think it's a matter of time before someone wants a shot at Parker's offensive firepower and potential.
+His list of possible landing spots is dwindling at a rapid rate; still, one would think some team wants a shot at Parker's offensive firepower and potential.

 "There's going to be interest in Parker, no doubt," a Western Conference coach told Gery Woelfel of the Racine Journal Times.
 "Everybody knows he can play."